BartWaaang/Thunderdome/README.md

-This is the proof-of-concept implementation for the first asynchronous virtual channel protocol: Thunderdome
+This is the proof-of-concept implementation for the first timelock-free virtual channel protocol: Thunderdome